brabster/tw-site-hugo/content/posts/2024-02-08-pypi-downloads-danger/index.md

 Given that most of my queries are in specific date ranges, I could optimise further - but that's one for another day.

+## Update 2024-02-17

+There actually **is** a "don't bankrupt me" setting, although it's a pain to find.
+More importantly, there is a quota system lurking in there you can use for much more observable and effective control on a per-project or per-user over-time basis.
+Read more in [the next post in the series]({{< relref "../2024-02-16-bigquery-quotas" >}}).